WorksApplications/SudachiTra/evaluation/script_usage.md

 `install_jumanpp.sh` is a helper script to install Juman++.

-Juman++ is neccessary to use `tokenizer_util.Juman`, which will be used to tokenize data for Kyoto-U BERT.
+Juman++ is neccessary to use `tokenizer_utils.Juman`, which will be used to tokenize data for Kyoto-U BERT.

+The default install location is `$HOME/.local/usr`.
+Modify the script as you want and set PATH.

 ## convert_dataset.py